JasnoorSekhon16/Diary_daily_25/README.md

 # BSOD
 - BSOD stands for Blue Screen of Death.
 It is a critical system error screen displayed by Microsoft Windows operating systems when the system encounters a fatal error that it cannot recover from, often requiring a restart.

+# Causes of BSOD

+1. Driver Issues – Outdated, corrupted, or incompatible hardware drivers.

+2. Hardware Failures – Failing RAM, hard drives, overheating, etc.

+3. Corrupt System Files – System files required for Windows to run may get damaged.

+4. Overclocking – Increasing CPU/GPU speeds can lead to instability.

+5. Malware – Malicious software can interfere with system processes.

+6. Software Conflicts – Newly installed applications conflicting with existing ones.

+7. Windows Updates – In rare cases, a new update can trigger instability.